The Zespri Young and Healthy Virtual Adventure is FREE and runs for 5 weeks in Term 4

 Students can enter their own daily information into their profiles, or if you have younger students you can easily enter 1 set of data for the whole class.

-What support will we get over the course of the Challenge?
+What support will we get over the course of the Virtual Adventure?

-Do we have to do anything extra to meet the targets of the Challenge?
+Do we have to do anything extra to meet the targets of the Virtual Adventure?

 Not if you don’t want to.
 Simply get your students to focus on reaching the daily target of 60 minutes of huff and puff activity and/or any of the other healthy habits e.g eating fruit and vege's.

-However, if you want to integrate themes of the Challenge further into your lessons, there is a Teacher Resources manual provided that is packed with ideas and tools.
-There are 1-5 minute activity break ideas, along with health and wellbeing tips and all the course details showing the destinations you are visiting around the world that are great for culture, history, geography and more
+However, if you want to integrate themes of the program further into your lessons, we'll provide you with ideas and tools to use.
+There are 1-5 minute activity break ideas, along with health and wellbeing tips and all the course details showing the destinations you are visiting around the world that are great for culture, history, geography and more.

 How long do we need to spend on this each day?